ScalaConsultants/scala-slack-bot-core/README.md

 Akka based library for writing Slack bots in Scala.

-For examples, description and ideas take a look at our [implementation](https://github.com/ScalaConsultants/scala-slack-bot)
+For examples, description and ideas take a look at our [implementation](https://github.com/ScalaConsultants/scala-slack-bot) or blog [post](http://blog.scalac.io/2015/07/16/slack.html).